yuvraj97/Algorithms/Graph/Graph Using Hash Table/Readme.txt

 Example of creating a Graph is in GraphUsingHashTable.py

 There are some rules for csv file:
-1. The '#' works as a separator to separate Graphs.
+1. First line is used to lable if you want.
+I just put '#' in it.
-2. Just below the '#' cell specify ‘,’ (comma) separated vertices.
+2. Just below the '#' cell, Specify ‘,’ (comma) separated vertices.
 3. Below that cell there is bunch of pair or cells that represents edges.
 4. '!' is use as End Of File.